maRT-sk/jinjaxcat/readme.md

 ### REST Input Files

 JinjaXcat also allows the uploading of basic .rest files that contain a GET request returning a JSON array of objects.
-Currently, only JSON responses that consist of an array of objects are supported.
 Here's an example of a GET request to obtain a JSON file as input data:

 ```http request